merivale/datamap-js/README.md

 Needless to say, you'll get _copies_ of all the relevant things out of this function, which can be mutated without changing the fixed collections you pass in to it.

 For convenience, you can pass anything to the `unfix` function - if it isn't a `FixedArray`, `FixedSet`, or `FixedMap` it'll just be returned unchanged.

-## Fixed All the Way Down

-Note that anything you pass to Fixed's functions or methods will be `fix`ed all the way down.
-So if your array elements or object properties are themselves arrays or objects, these will also be `fix`ed (unless you already `fix`ed them yourself).

-This differs from Immutable JS, for example, which will allow you to create immutable collections containing regular mutable JavaScript objects if you like.
-So if that's something you need, this isn't the library for you.

-I can't see why you'd want that though.
-And to have the magic of ordinary equality checks just working, you need to opt-in to `fix`ed collections fully.

 ## Performance